Surface water modelling is vital to investigations undertaken to:

 - develop environmental watering plans.

-The Department of Environment and Primary Industries is a key contributor to the development and maintenance of two key surface water models utilised by the Australian water industry.
+We are a key contributor to the development and maintenance of two key surface water models utilised by the Australian water industry.

-REsource ALlocation Model (REALM) can simulate both simple and large complex water supply systems.
+The REsource ALlocation Model (REALM) can simulate both simple and large complex water supply systems.

-Spatial Tool for Estimating Dam Impacts (STEDI) can simulate the impact of farm dams on streamflow.
+The Spatial Tool for Estimating Dam Impacts (STEDI) can simulate the impact of farm dams on streamflow.